SweetOnionSoftwareOMA/skilltesting-php-01/README.md

 - [ ] In your local machine, look for your hosts file and add the following `127.0.0.1 mtm.lvh.me`.
 Save the file.
 - [ ] Open your browser and go to http://mtm.lvh.me

+## Solve Problems

+The problems are specified within the project.
+Please do as much as you can and as best as you can.
+You will be evaluated not on how many you've finished, but on how you approached, thought about, and solve each problem.

 ## Things to Remember

 - Do not commit and push any changes into this repository.